tequirk/ditto-extension/README.md

 🗑️ Delete with ease: Clean up your list in seconds with a simple delete option.

-Whether you’re tracking job applications, organizing research sources, or just optimizing your browser workflow, Copy URL Manager is a lightweight extension built for speed, clarity, and control.
+Whether you’re tracking job applications, organizing research sources, or just optimizing your browser workflow, Ditto is a lightweight extension built for speed, clarity, and control.

 ## Installation